Family Food on the Table

 Oh, and they’re gluten-free and can easily be made vegetarian by omitting the bacon, so they work well for people with special diets.

-In fact, 4 ingredients (plus salt and pepper) is all you need for these egg muffins.
-(Though read on because I have lots of ideas for ways you can change these up.
+And, 4 ingredients (plus salt and pepper) is all you need for these egg muffins.

 You will love these straight from the oven and you will love them again reheated to make your morning a breeze.